-Optimising Your Online Sales Process – How To Increase Site Traffic and Sales 🌱
+How To Increase Site Traffic and Revenues With The Best Online Sales Process 👩🏼💻

-We’ll also be tackling a bit about what goes on behind customer’s thought processes.
+In this series of articles, we will discuss the 3 major steps in an online sales process and how you can enhance each of these stages.
+We’ll also be showing you a bit about what goes on behind customers’ thought processes.
 You can use this knowledge to your advantage when planning out your e-commerce sales strategy.

 B2B sellers that have transitioned online, especially during the pandemic, need to learn how to draw in leads through their new channels.
 Previously, B2B sellers relied on finding new customers by going on sales calls and meetings.
 However, it’s clear now that remote B2B sales are here to stay.

-B2B sales teams need to be technologically enabled in order to maximise lead generation.
+B2B sales teams need to be technologically enabled to maximise lead generation.
 Currently, sales teams utilise platforms like Zoom or Microsoft Teams to supplement their interactions.
 However, this won’t be enough.

-What You Need To Do To Draw In Customers
+What You Need To Improve In Your Price Trend Analysis Online Sales Process To Draw In Customers

 1. Build Your Team

 In order to enter this new and highly competitive environment, your teams need to be capable of matching global standards.
-This means building a team with cross-functional skills that are able to find leads, engage with them, and ultimately close sales.
+This means building a team with cross-functional skills that can find leads, engage with them, and ultimately close sales.
 They should also be capable of innovative marketing and content creation.

 Some tips to note: leverage regional stakeholders, include feedback from sales and marketing teams, and align with all departments in terms of content creation.